SynBioDex/SBOL-specification/README.md

     pdflatex sbol2
     pdflatex sbol2

 Note that pdflatex is run several times.
-Each successive pass mows down unresolved references from the previous pass.
-For development purposes, you may just need to run it once unless you're editing features that only appear after later build steps.
+Each successive pass mows down unresolved references from the previous passes.
+For example, the extra pdflatex commands set references correctly after bibtex completes.
+You don’t need to do this in every build unless the bibliography has changed.
+For development purposes, you may just need to run pdflatex once.

 The git status command will show you which intermediate build products and logs you need to delete for a clean build.